samuelludwig/c-notes-and-excercises/cross_ref_reqs.md

 - each pointer will be stored in a pointer array

 - the array to put it into will be provided when function is called

-- return type will be int, will return 0 if all works properly, else it will return an error code

-- use a separate calling function to test for error